Peru-Riezu/The_Challenges_of_Theseus/README.md

 ## Quick Start

-You can start solving riddels instantly with the following commands:
+You can start facing riddels instantly with the following commands:

 - For the **Basque version**:
 ```bash